trizen/raku-rosettacode/programming_tasks/S/Start_from_a_main_routine.md

 # [Start from a main routine][1]

-When executed with the standard setting, Perl 6 code always runs the mainline code automatically, followed by the `MAIN` function if you have one.
+When executed with the standard setting, Raku code always runs the mainline code automatically, followed by the `MAIN` function if you have one.
 However, it's possible to start up with an alternate setting that might want to create its own event loop or `MAIN`.
 In such cases you can always capture control at various phases with blocks that we call "phasers":

 ```perl